 5.x.3 Service Flows

-Case-a (when Grace at home)

-When Grace stays at home, she cannot find her passport, then she uses her cellphone to ask: “where is my passport?”
+One day in the morning, when Grace stays at home, she cannot find her passport, then she uses her cellphone to ask: “where is my passport?”

 Her cellphone sends radio waves to activate the Ambient IoT Device and then triggres a request to get the ID of the Ambient IoT device attached on the passport in Grace home.
 The Ambient IoT Device attached on the passport responds to the cellphone.
 Then Grace’s cellphone performs ranging/positioning service to acquire the position (described as direction/distance to the cellphone) of the passport.

+NOTE 2: The radio waves shall have a sufficient signal strength to facilitate the deivce to harvest power for driving the device and communication[z].

 Meanwhile the Ambient IoT device on Bob’s T-shirt also receives the request but it does not respond to Grace’s cellphone.

-The application in her cellphone acquires the the ID of Ambient IoT device attached on the passport and the position of the passport.
+The application in her cellphone acquires the the ID of Ambient IoT device attached on the passport and the position of the passport (e.g., an approximate position pointed to the cabinet where the passport was put, the cabinet has a size of 1 meter*0.6 meter* 0.9 meter).
 The cellphone tells Grace the position of her passport.

-Case-b (when Grace is out of home and gNB is used to communicate with the Ambient IoT devices))

-When Grace goes to the office, she cannot find her keys and she is not sure whether her keys have been left at home.
+Later, when Grace goes to the office, she cannot find her keys and she is not sure whether her keys have been left at home.
 Therefore, Grace uses the application in her cellphone to ask: “whether my key is in home?”

 The application in her cellphone request 5G network to collect the Ambient IoT device ID in Grace’s home.
 The pico gNB deployed in the building sends radio waves to activate the Ambient IoT Device and sends request to the Ambient IoT Device to report their IDs.